Here are the top reasons our subscribers choose us.

 I looked at the trial version, and you're software's not too flashy/fancy?

 You're right.We haven't imported high-resolution aircraft photos or flying animations into our program.Fancy graphics just take up space, increase download time, make a program sluggish on older systems, and make the software less stable and reliable.
-Instead, our focus during software development sessions is on your results... accurate questions and answers... fast automated database and software updates across the internet from our central computers... software functions that enhance studying and help you avoid learning errors... refining the science in our Study Strategy and accompanying software features so that you spend as little time as possible preparing for your test.
+Instead, our focus during course and software development sessions is on your results... accurate questions and answers... fast automated database and software updates across the internet from our central computers... software functions that enhance studying and help you avoid learning errors... refining the science in our Study Strategy and accompanying software features so that you spend as little time as possible preparing for your test... and providing 24-hour instructor support.
 Unlike other study systems, not a single feature of our software will ever positively reinforce a wrong answer.
 So you clearly have a choice... you can have fast and effective study, with one-of-a-kind money-back guarantees, and a study course that takes up very little space or resources on your computer, or you can have fancy screens and graphics and study twice as long with a legacy company.
 You'll be glad you studied with us, and you'll be amazed at how fast you are ready for your test.

 What about rote learning?